-Malaysia is Australia’s 11th largest trading partner accounting for 2.7% (A$20.7b) of Australia’s bilateral trading relationship.
+Malaysia is Australia’s tenth largest trading partner, accounting for $24 billion or 2.8% of Australia’s bilateral trading relationship in 2018.
 The Malaysia-Australia Free Trade Agreement (MAFTA) came into force on 1 January 2013.
-Australian exports to Malaysia totalled A$8.6b (2.2% of total exports) in 2017.
+Australian exports to Malaysia totalled $10.1 billion (2.3% of total exports) in 2018.
 Major goods exports included copper, coal, crude petroleum and wheat.
-Australia imported A$12.1b of goods and services mainly consisting of crude petroleum, refined petroleum, computers and telecommunications equipment.
+Australia imported $14 billion of goods and services, mainly consisting of crude petroleum, refined petroleum, computers, telecommunications and electronics equipment.

-In terms of foreign investment stocks, Malaysia is a small investor in Australia, owning a portfolio of A$21b in 2017 (0.7% of the total foreign investment stock).
-Australia’s largest investors remain traditional markets—the US with A$897b, and the UK with A$481b.
+In terms of foreign investment stocks, Malaysia is a small investor in Australia, owning a portfolio of $22 billion in 2018 (0.6% of the total foreign investment stock).
+Australia’s largest investors remain traditional markets, the US and the UK.

-Malaysia also constitutes a small share of Australia’s investment abroad at A$9.6b or 0.4% of the total stock of outward investment in 2017.
+Malaysia also constitutes a small share of Australia’s investment abroad at $10.2 billion or 0.4% of the total stock of outward investment in 2018.